 A comprehensive home insurance policy covers your home against someone injuring themselves on your property, as well as covers you for damages to the building from perils.
 An integral part of the home policy is the contents insurance – financial protection in case your belongings are lost or suffer damage.
 It is important to understand that having a home insurance policy doesn’t mean that everything in your home is insured for the amount it is worth.
-To better understand the relationship between the two, let’s answer some frequently-asked questions about home and contents insurance.
+To better understand the relationship between the two, let’s answer some FAQs about home and contents insurance.

 What is the difference between home and contents insurance?